TO BUYING DIAMOND TESTERS

 My conclusion: electronic

-testers are not suitable for detecting black stones.
+testers are not suitable for use on black stones.

-UV light does, however, has some use for gemmologist because it can give an indication of probability when comparing natural diamonds with synthetic diamonds (see 'Explanation' at the bottom of this section).
-For examining 'parcels' of diamonds you will need a UV lamp that provides long-wave (this is the type we sell, this is the type on the diamond tester) AND a short-wave UV light (which we don't sell).
-View the stones on a black background in a completely dark room (or a special UV viewing cabinet).
+UV light can, however, give an indication of probability when comparing natural diamonds with synthetic diamonds (see 'Explanation' at the bottom of this section).
+For examining 'parcels' of diamonds you will need a UV lamp that provides long-wave AND a short-wave UV light.
+View the stones on a black background in a completely dark room (or a viewing cabinet).
 Natural colourless diamonds (of which about 40% fluoresce) usually fluoresce more under long-wave than under short-wave; some synthetic diamonds have just the reverse reaction, the fluorescence is weak (or nil) under long-wave, and strong (or stronger) under short-wave.
-If, therefore, you buy loose diamonds it could be worthwhile checking each parcel under UV light to judge the probable mix of 'naturals' and 'synthetics'.
-But examining a diamond under a UV light will tell you nothing.
+So if you buy loose diamonds, check each parcel under UV light to judge the probable mix of 'naturals' and 'synthetics'.
+But examining a diamond under a UV light tells you nothing.
 This information is for the gemmologist or professional diamond dealer, the average jeweller or antiques dealer does not need to know any of this.

-UV light can also be useful when grading a diamond for colour, because white diamonds that fluoresce under UV light also fluoresce under UV light present in daylight, and this can make the stone appear a better colour than it really is, so you may wish to downgrade it by one or two colour grades.
+UV light can also be useful when grading a diamond for colour, because white diamonds that fluoresce under UV light also fluoresce under UV light present in daylight, and this can make the stone appear a better colour than it really is.
 Again, this information is for the gemmologist or professional diamond dealer, the average jeweller or antiques dealer does not need to know any of this.

-Moissanite is a manmade stone (it doesn't exist in nature in a form that can be cut into gemstones).
-It is not common, it was only 'invented' a few years ago, its only significance is that is registers 'diamond' on diamond testers.
-Moissanite does, to the non-expert, look remarkably like diamond - but it is not diamond it is Moissanite, i.e. Moissanaite is not a 'type' of diamond, it is another stone altogether.
+Moissanite (read all about it) is a manmade stone (it doesn't exist in nature in a form that can be cut into gemstones*).
+It is not common, it was only 'invented' in 1998, its only significance is that is registers 'diamond' on diamond testers.
+Moissanite does, to the non-expert, look remarkably like diamond - but it is not diamond it is Moissanite, i.e. Moissanite is not a 'type' of diamond, it is another stone altogether.

 MOISSANITE TESTERS AND TYPE II DIAMONDS

 Moissanite testers work by measuring electrical conductivity through the stone.
 Diamond is not electrically conductive, Moissanite is.
-However, there is a very rare type of diamond which has an unusual chemical composition (it does not contain nitrogen, it does contains boron) and this makes the diamond electrically conductive, i.e. it will register 'Moissanite' on a diamond tester.
+However, there is a very rare type of diamond (Type II diamonds) which has an unusual chemical composition (it does not contain nitrogen, it contains boron) and this makes the diamond electrically conductive, i.e. it will register 'Moissanite' on a diamond tester.

 If you are not a diamond dealer handling thousands of diamonds, it's unlikely that you will ever see one of these.
-But, rare as these diamonds are, they are turning up at gem laboratories, sent in by anxious retailers following complaints by their customers (who have bought an expensive diamond only to find it registers 'Moissanite' on a Moissanite tester!).
-Testers to distinguish Type II diamonds cost a few thousand pounds.
+But, rare as these diamonds are, they are turning up at gem laboratories, sent in by anxious retailers following complaints by their customers (who have bought an expensive diamond only to find it registers 'Moissanite' on a Moissanite tester).

 MOISSANITE TESTERS AND UV (Ultra Violet light)